 To examine the size and speed of spatial spill-over effects, we compute spatiotemporal impulse responses of positive productivity and land-supply shocks to California, Texas and Florida in turn.
-A positive productivity shock in California raises local wages and induces net migration flows from other states to California.
-As a result, the population and house prices of all U.S. states except for California decrease.
-However, the responses of population and house prices tend to be stronger and quicker for states close to California than for the distant states.
+A positive productivity shock in California raises local wages and induces net migration flows from other states to California, and causes population and house prices to decline in all U.S. states with the exception of California.
+However, the responses of population and house prices tend to be stronger and quicker for states close to California as compared to more distant states.
 Similarly, the responses of U.S. states to a positive land-supply shock in California also have qualitatively similar spatiotemporal patterns.
 These results suggest, perhaps not surprisingly, that migration between states that are geographically close are more responsive to changes in wages and housing costs differentials.
 This is largely due to the fact that migration costs tend to increase with migration distance.